pedrocr/camerasink/README.md

 ## Building

-Running "rake" with no arguments should both build the C code and run the test suite.
+Running "rake" with no arguments should both build the C code and run the test suite. "rake build" will do just the compiling without running the test suite.
 Because of a few bugs found while writing this only the current gstreamer master branch will run this properly.
 When it's released gstreamer 1.2.3 should also do.

 ## Usage